 There are LED lamps that operate at low voltage and are equipped with a separate power supply (driver).

-To dimme this type of bulbs, you must check that the power supply is predisposed to vary the brightness.
-If it is not, you have to buy a power supply with adjustable output.
-Obviously the characteristics of the new power supply must be identical to the old one.
-In particular, I refer to the current of the LEDs (which must NEVER be higher than that of the previous power supply) and the voltage.
+To tell this type of bulbs, it must be verified that the power supply is prepared to vary the brightness.
+If it weren't, you have to buy a power supply with adjustable exit.
+Obviously the characteristics of the new power supply must be identical to the old.
+In particular, I refer to the LED current (which must never be higher than that of the previous power supply) and the tension.

 There are adjustable power supplies, which can be adapted to different types of LED lamps.

-The new power supply must be prepared to vary the output current.
-In particular, you can opt for a power supply that is equipped with input with potentiometer or with a 0-10V input to be connected to the home automation system, if your home is equipped with it.
+The new power supply must be prepared to vary the outgoing current.
+In particular, you can opt for a power supply that has an entrance with potentiometer or with a 0-10v input to be connected to the home automation system, if your home is equipped with it.

-Or, the power supply may already have an input compatible with the protocol that is used in the home automation system, for example Konnex KNX, Control Casa or Dali.
+Or, the power supply could already have an entrance compatible with the protocol that is used in the home automation system, for example Konnex Knx, Control Casa or Dali.

 If the LED bulbs always stay on?